|

 engineers design and develop many types of software, including computer

-systems, and middleware.
+games, apps, and other business applications.
 They must be experts in the theory of computing

 systems, the structure of software, and the nature and limitations of